OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-15.md

 ## Acts 15:26

-men who have risked their lives for the name of our Lord Jesus Christ.
+men who have already faced death for the name of our Lord Jesus Christ.

 ## Acts 15:27